Military retires 256 soldiers, prepares 76 for post-service life

 “I am aware of the reviewed curriculum designed to enhance the management and entrepreneurial skills of the participants.
 I urge the Commandant to continue these laudable initiatives for high quality human resource development that will be gainful to our personnel and society at large,” said the CDS.

-In his welcome remarks, AVM Lar the retirees where the stream one of the second batch for this year.
+In his welcome remarks, AVM Lar said the retirees were the stream one of the second batch for this year.
 He praised them for their unblemished military service, adding them to remain disciplined, law abiding and worthy ambassadors of the centre.

 Lar who led dignitaries at the event round the centre for inauguration of some of the projects executed since his assumption of office in January, said he was glad to have officials of the Nigerian Customs Service (NCS), Department of State Services (DSS), National Intelligence Agency (NIA) and Defence Intelligence Agencies (DIA) participate in the courses for the first time ever.